TT-TimothyT/TT-Repo/docs/staging-sync-and-loclahost-setup.md

  * Add this file as a MU Plugin [WC Clear Sensitive Data](https://github.com/DevriX/devrix-cli/blob/main/wc-clear-sensitive-data.php)
  * Then use the following WP-CLI command
  ```
- wp clear wc_data --url=https://satging.trektravel.com
+ wp clear wc_data --url=https://staging.trektravel.com
  ```
-* Delete All the data from the custom DB tables.
+* Delete all the data from the custom DB tables.
 You can use phpMyAdmin.
   * Delete all Error Logs from `tt_common_error_logs`
   * Delete all Bookings from `guest_bookings`
   * Delete all Trips from `netsuite_trips`